-I take tremendous pride in our gardens and the continuing progression of blooms from early spring to late fall.
-Recently, a guest asked if I'd ever noticed fairy houses in the gardens.
-I can say that I never noticed anything other than what I suspected were birds or mice scrambling under the leaves and a huge array of butterflies flitting from flower to flower.
-However, I went to the garden to double check.
-I made my rounds just like I do every day.
+I love to work in our gardens and am always amazed at the continuing progression of blooms from early spring to late fall.
+The other day, a guest asked if I'd ever noticed fairy houses in our gardens.
+I must say that I never noticed anything other than what I suspected were birds or mice scrambling under the leaves and a huge array of butterflies flitting from flower to flower.
+Plenty of bees too.
+However, I went to the garden to double check and made my rounds just like I do every day.
+I'm the head gardener.

 What?
-There under a canopy of Verbena Bonariensis and Zinnias was a beautiful little "house."
-Constructed of twigs, spruce boughs and missing items I'd forgotten, it had within a tiny bed covered with a handdyed pink spread (from my "beads and trinkets" box.
+There...under a canopy of Verbena Bonariensis and Zinnias was a beautiful little "house."
+Constructed of twigs, spruce boughs and items

+I'd forgotten and never missed; it had within a tiny bed covered with a hand-dyed pink spread (from my "beads and trinkets" box.
 I'd made this fabric many years ago and it's been stored away in a box in my shop).
 The bed had a birch twig headboard and a fluff of lichen on top of my spread.
-Outside a clam shell appeared to be set up for an outside bathtub.
-There were glimmery spots on the leaves and really sparkly places on the twigs and in this house.
+Outside a clam shell appeared to be set up for a tiny outdoors shower and bath.
+There were glittery, sparkly places on the leaves and really sparkly spots here and there on the twigs inside this house.
 There was a harvest table set with acorn cap bowls and a tiny mirror leaning against the wall.
 I'd never noticed this before.
 How did it get there?

 Really curious, I searched harder.
 Could I be dreaming.
 The turquoise planter saucer that I've been using as a birdbath looked like somebody had converted it into a tiny swimming pool.
-The imaginary cement gnome cottage given to me by my assistant gardener had been moved from where I had placed it under the anise hyssop plants to the edge of the "pool."
+The imaginary cement "gnome" cottage given to me by my assistant gardener had been moved from where I had placed it under the anise hyssop plants to the edge of the "pool."
 It was a beautiful day, warm sun...a great day for a swim.
 There was a diving board!
-Johnny Jump Ups were floating in the water.
+Johnny-jump-up flowers were floating in the water.
 Tiny nasturtium leaves floated like lily pads.
 Too Much!